 Salmon Creek Trail.

 Flush toilets are available in the summer months at Klineline Pond, the Salmon Creek Sports Complex, and there is a portable toilet at the west trailhead.

 No permits are required to park at the west trailhead but there is limited parking and it gets crowded.

 Park rules prohibit littering, vandalism, alcohol possession, discharge of firearms, ATV, ORV, disorderly conduct, unleashed animals, camping, or fires

 Park hours are 7am until dusk.

-This is a very pleasant walk, run, or bike ride along a Salmon Creek.
+This is a very pleasant walk, run, or bike ride along a Salmon Creek on a paved trail.
 There are usually Great Blue Herons along the creek and ponds and turtles in the ponds anytime the weather is sunny and warm.

 Starting at the Sports Complex, you can head east for .25 mile, cross the bridge into the park, turn right, and pass underneath the freeway to a large pond.
 Heading east from the complex, you skirt the softball fields on the northern side, then pass by a pond with a bench and along Salmon Creek.
 You can frequently see turtles sunning themselves on logs in the pond.

 If you want to use the mile markers on the trail, the .25 mile mark is at the east end of the sports complex.
 The trail starts at Klineline Pond.

 JC2 is .25 mile feeder trail that goes through meadows and several habitat restoration areas.
 It is surprisingly wild.
 Trees hide most of the houses and apartments that are on top of the ridges above the valley.